zhangoumeng/zhangoumeng.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoctoral researcher in [the Biophotonics Lab](https://biophot.caltech.edu/) at the California Institute of Technology, under the supervision of Dr. Changhuei Yang.
-I received my B.S. in electrical engineering from Shanghai Jiao Tong University (2014) and my M.S.
+I am an assistant professor in the [Department of Physics & Astronomy](https://artsci.tamu.edu/physics-astronomy/index.html) at Texas A&M University and an affiliate of the Institute for Quantum Science and Engineering ([IQSE](https://iqse.tamu.edu/)).
+Prior to joining Texas A&M, I was a postdoctoral researcher in [the Biophotonics Lab](https://biophot.caltech.edu/) at the California Institute of Technology, working with Dr. Changhuei Yang.
+I earned my B.S. in electrical engineering from Shanghai Jiao Tong University (2014), and my M.S.
 (2017) and Ph.D.
-(2022) in electrical engineering from Washington University in St. Louis.
-During my graduate studies, I worked in [the Lew Lab](https://lewlab.wustl.edu/) and was advised by Dr. Matthew D. Lew.
+(2022) in electrical engineering from Washington University in St. Louis, where I conducted graduate research in [the Lew Lab](https://lewlab.wustl.edu/) under the supervision of Dr. Matthew D. Lew.
 My research interests include single-molecule microscopy, computational imaging, and imaging system design.

 ## News

+**2025/08**
+I joined the Department of Physics & Astronomy at Texas A&M University as an [assistant professor](https://artsci.tamu.edu/physics-astronomy/contact/profiles/oumeng-zhang.html)!

+**2025/06**
+Our paper entitled "[Five-dimensional single-shot fluorescence imaging using a polarized Fourier light-field microscope](https://doi.org/10.1117/1.OE.64.6.063101)" is published in *Optical Engineering*.

 **2025/02**
 Our paper entitled "[Single-shot volumetric fluorescence imaging with neural fields](https://doi.org/10.1117/1.AP.7.2.026001)" is published in *Advanced Photonics*.